WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 whatever.
 It would be tedious to call the script with each ``simulation_results.hdf5`` and its correct file path manually.
 Exactly for this reason there is a script named ``ForAll.py``.
 For example assume we want to plot the potential used in each simulation (which is identical in our example but never mind).
-Then we call
+Then we call:

 ::

     python ForAll.py PlotPotential.py

-which starts by printing
+which starts by printing:

 ::